xenon-middleware/xenon-tutorial/readthedocs/tutorial.rst

 Start the virtual machine and log in as user ``travis`` with password ``password``.

-Once the system has booted, Click ``Activities`` and then start both a terminal and Firefox by clicking their respective icons.
+Once the system has booted, start both a terminal and Firefox by clicking their respective icons.
 Use Firefox to navigate to the tutorial text at `<https://xenon-tutorial.readthedocs.io>`_.

 In the terminal, confirm that the ``xenon`` command line interface